Imperial Blue Superhit Nights and Mirchi Fan Fest Dazzle Jaipur with Star-Studded Musical Night - www.lokmattimes.com

 Imperial Blue Superhit Nights and Mirchi Fan Fest Dazzle Jaipur with Star-Studded Musical Night

-PNN Jaipur (Rajasthan) [India], April 8: The city of Jaipur was ablaze with musical fervor as Imperial Blue Superhit ...
+Jaipur (Rajasthan) [India], April 10: The city of Jaipur was ablaze with musical fervor as Imperial Blue Superhit Nights ...

 After an incredibly successful start in Kolkata, the star-studded lineup in Jaipur featured some of the most renowned names in the Indian music industry – Parmish Verma, Gajendra Verma, Riar Saab, and Mame Khan.
 Each artist captivated the audience with their unique style and talent, delivering performances that left a lasting impression on all those in attendance.